wix/stylable/_docs/guides/theme-component-library.md

-# Theming A Component Library
+# Theme a Component Library

-When creating a [component library]() it is important to create it in a way that enables easy and featureful styling.
+When creating a [component library](), you should create it to enable easy and featureful styling.

 ## The `project.st.css` File

-We recommend creating a `project.st.css` file at the `src` directory of your component library.
-This file should expose an API for the entire project, so that importing it into the theme would provide access to all library features:
+We recommend creating a `project.st.css` file in the `src` directory of your component library.
+This file should expose an API for the entire project.
+Importing this CSS into the theme would provide access to all the library's features, enabling you to:

-* exposing all vars in use in the project
+* Expose all vars in use in the project.
-* importing and exposing all components in the project
+* Import and expose all components in the project.
-* declaring and exposing all the variants of these components
+* Declare and expose all the [variants](../references/variants.md) of these components.

 ```css
 /* project.st.css */